PhHermann/LDJump/README.md

 ```
 We also included a logical parameter *constant* in **LDJump**, which is *FALSE* by default to estimate variable recombination rates.
 In the case that *constant* is set to *TRUE*, **LDJump** will provide a constant recombination rate estimator of the whole sequence.

-A logical parameter *recale* enables to transform the sequence positions to the unit interval if set to *TRUE*.
+A logical parameter *rescale* enables to transform the sequence positions to the unit interval if set to *TRUE*.